syncfusion-content/javascript-docs/js/Chart/Chart-Series.md

 ## Multiple Series

-In EjChart, you can add multiple series object in **series** options.
-By default, series will be rendered in the order it is added to the **series** option.
-You can change this order using **zOrder** option.
+In EjChart, you can add multiple series object in the **series** options.
+By default, the series are rendered in the order it is added to the **series** option.
+You can change this order by using the **zOrder** option.

 {% highlight js %}